confluentinc/event-streaming-patterns/docs/event-storage/compacted-event-stream.md

 ```

 ## Considerations
-Compacted event streams allow for some optimizations:
+Compacted [Event Streams](../event-stream/event-stream.md) allow for some optimizations:

-* First, they allow the [Event Streaming Platform](../event-stream/event-streaming-platform.md) to limit the storage growth of the Event Stream in a data-specific way, rather than removing Events universally after a pre-configured period of time.
+* First, they allow the [Event Streaming Platform](../event-stream/event-streaming-platform.md) to limit the storage growth of the [Event Stream](../event-stream/event-stream.md) in a data-specific way, rather than removing [Events](../event/event.md) universally after a pre-configured period of time.
-* Second, having smaller Event Streams allows for faster recovery and system migration strategies.
+* Second, having smaller [Event Streams](../event-stream/event-stream.md) allows for faster recovery and system migration strategies.

-It is important to understand that compaction, on purpose, removes historical data from an Event Stream by removing superseded events as defined above.
+It is important to understand that compaction, on purpose, removes historical data from an [Event Stream](../event-stream/event-stream.md) by removing superseded Events as defined above.
 In many use cases, however, historical data should not be removed, such as for a stream of financial transactions, where every single transaction needs to be recorded and stored.
-Here, if the storage of the event stream is the primary concern, use an [Infinite Retention Event Stream](infinite-retention-event-stream.md) instead of a compacted stream.
+Here, if the storage of the [Event Stream](../event-stream/event-stream.md) is the primary concern, use an [Infinite Retention Event Stream](infinite-retention-event-stream.md) instead of a compacted stream.

 ## References
 * Compacted Event Streams are highly related to the [State Table](../table/state-table.md) pattern.